 The rollout of the Common Assessment Standard (CAS) aims to significantly reduce the duplication of time, effort and resources experienced by suppliers during prequalification.

-Major contractors and clients ‐ including Balfour Beatty, Costain, HS2 JV, Mace, Multiplex and Skanska ‐ have already adopted the Common Assessment Standard.
-This means that these main contractors will specify the CAS for their supply chain, but that the supply chain should only need to obtain one CAS certification to tender for work with them.
-There is growing support from buyers in both the commercial and public sector.
+A growing list of major contractors and clients ‐ including Balfour Beatty, Costain, HS2 JV, Mace, Multiplex and Skanska ‐ is adopting the Common Assessment Standard.
+These main contractors will specify the CAS for their supply chain, and the supply chain should only need to obtain one CAS certification to tender for work with a buyer who has adopted the CAS.
+Over time, the CAS may also make more inroads into the commercial and public sector.

 The Common Assessment Standard is an industry‐agreed question set with two levels of certification ‐ desktop and site‐based.
 Assessment is delivered by any one of three Recognised Assessment Bodies.
 For companies that employ fewer than 10 employees and have a turnover below £1.8 million or a balance sheet total less than £1.8 million, the assessment questions are applied in a proportionate way.

 The Common Assessment Standard Question Set can be viewed here >